 We really love this area of the city and would love to do more exploring.
 Don’t miss the colorful rainbow crosswalks here too!

-You can’t help but love the details and signs around this neighborhood declaring their inclusion for everyone.
+You can’t help but love the details and signs around this neighborhood declaring their inclusion and love for everyone.
 This may not be a favorite spot for a far right conservative though, just saying!

 Starbucks Roastery and Reserve

 Remember earlier when we told you to skip the original Starbucks for something better?
 Well finally we have brought you to the ultimate Starbucks and coffee experience in Seattle!
 The Starbucks Roastery and Reserve is the Willy Wonka Chocolate Factory of the coffee lovers world.

 Located in Capitol Hill, you can walk around the roaster where there’s giant copper coffee machinery and equipment roasting beans and making coffee right in front of your eyes.
 The whole place is an experience.

 This is also where you get the famous nitro cold brew float, think root beer float but with coffee.
 It’s AMAZING and a great pick me up after a long day of eating, drinking, and walking!

 You can also shop for your favorite coffee related products and items here or snag a dessert.
 At the time of our first visit to Seattle, this was the only city you could have this experience.
 Now cities like New York also have a location as well as more in Seattle!

 If you’re looking for one more cool spot during your 24 hours in Seattle to end with a ‘night cap’ or ‘Seattle cap’ this is it!
 Our last recommendation for a perfect day in Seattle ends you at the fun and whimsical gay bar Unicorn in the heart of Capitol Hill.
 This colorful, circus-themed bar has so much going on and such a fun atmosphere you won’t want to leave!